Galaxy Image Deconvolution for Weak Gravitational Lensing with Unrolled Plug-and-Play ADMM: Experiments

 \subsection{Image Simulations}

 To benchmark classical methods and train our network, clean ground truth images must be paired with realistic PSFs and noisy blurred images.
-We created our dataset by simulating ground-based observations with the modular galaxy image simulation toolkit Galsim ~\citep{ROWE2015121} and the COSMOS Real Galaxy Dataset~\citep{mandelbaum_rachel_2012_3242143}.
+We created our dataset by simulating ground-based observations with the modular galaxy image simulation toolkit Galsim\footnote{\href{https://github.com/GalSim-developers/GalSim}{https://github.com/GalSim-developers/GalSim}} ~\citep{ROWE2015121} and the COSMOS Real Galaxy Dataset~\citep{mandelbaum_rachel_2012_3242143}.

-The image simulation process is illustrated in Fig. \ref{fig:pipeline} and was based on the upcoming Legacy Survey of Space and Time~\citep[LSST,][]{ivezic2019lsst}.
-Raw images were picked randomly from the COSMOS dataset, added to a sky level of 1000 ADU/arcsec$^2$, and their brightness was scaled corresponding to the SNR of interest (for a total flux of $\sim$35,000 ADU for SNR=100, $\sim$6,000 ADU for SNR=20, and $\sim$3,000 ADU for SNR=10, based on the definition $SNR = {\text{flux}}/{\sqrt{\text{flux+sky level*area+read noise$^2$}}}$).
-These images were then randomly sheared (uniform distribution of $[0,0.25]$) and rotated (uniform distribution of $[0,2\pi]$) before being downsampled to the pixel scale of the LSST (from .05 to 0.2 arcsec) to provide ground truth images.
+The image simulation process is illustrated in Fig.~\ref{fig:pipeline} and was based on the upcoming Legacy Survey of Space and Time~\citep[LSST,][]{ivezic2019lsst}.
+Raw images were picked randomly from the COSMOS dataset and then randomly sheared (uniform distribution of $[0.01,0.05]$) and rotated (uniform distribution of $[0,2\pi]$) to simulate weak lensing effects.
 We then applied both atmospheric and optical blurring.
-The atmospheric PSFs were simulated with the Kolmogorov function, whose seeing (FWHM) was sampled from a normal distribution with mean 0.67 and variance 0.18, consistent with site measurements~\citep{claver2006overview}.
-To simulate the atmospheric variation that leads to shape noise, we added shear (distribution details) and rotation (distribution details) to the Kolmogorov functions.
+The atmospheric PSFs were simulated with the Kolmogorov function, whose seeing (FWHM) was sampled from {a distribution~\citep{connolly2010simulating} as used in the GREAT3 Challenge~\citep{mandelbaum2014third}.} To simulate the atmospheric variation that leads to shape noise, we added shear (uniform distribution of $[0.01,0.03]$) and rotation (uniform distribution of $[0,2\pi]$) to the Kolmogorov functions.
 Our optical PSFs were simulated using Galsim, using the LSST diameter for diffraction and built-in ranges for obscuration, defocus, coma aberration and astigmatism.
 The two PSF components were convolved to get the overall PSF, which is saved for training and testing.
-The ground truth image was then convolved with this simulated PSF, before Poisson shot noise and Gaussian read noise with a standard deviation of 5 ADUs per pixel was added to simulate the observed image.
+The clean galaxy image (ground truth) was then convolved with this simulated PSF, {then the brightness was scaled to fit the SNR of interest (SNR=$\sqrt{\Sigma I(x)^2/\sigma^2}$).
+Specifically, based on LSST read noise and a sky level of 350 ADUs/pixel\footnote{\href{https://smtn-002.lsst.io}{https://smtn-002.lsst.io}}, we added Gaussian noise with a standard deviation $\sigma=19.4$ ADUs.} Finally, all images were downsampled to meet the pixel scale of the LSST (0.2 arcsec). { While these images are mean-subtracted, a significant difference between our dataset and the GREAT3 simulations is that we do not normalise image brightness, so the hyperparameter subnetwork can readily adapt our method in response to SNR based on input brightness.}